 Earlier this year, farmers, ranchers and foresters were encouraged to apply (or be nominated) for the award.
 Applications were reviewed by an independent panel of agricultural, forestry, wildlife, academic, and other conservation leaders.

 The first California Leopold Conservation Award recipient, Lange Twins Wine Estates of Lodi, was selected in 2006.
-Lundberg Family Farms of Richvale received the award in 2018.
+Rominger Brothers Farm Inc. of Winters received the award in 2019.

-The Leopold Conservation Award in California is made possible thanks to the generous support of Sustainable Conservation, the California Farm Bureau Federation, Farm Credit, The Harvey L. & Maud S. Sorensen Foundation, The Nature Conservancy in California, McDonald’s, and California LCA recipient alumni.
+The Leopold Conservation Award in California is made possible thanks to the generous support of American Farmland Trust, Sand County Foundation, Sustainable Conservation, California Farm Bureau Federation, Farm Credit, The Nature Conservancy in California, The Harvey L. & Maud C. Sorensen Foundation, McDonald’s, and California LCA recipient alumni.

 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage, which he called “an evolutionary possibility and an ecological necessity.”